-Remember, projects can be substituted for work experience, and education can be moved to the top of your resume if you lack professional experience.
+Remember, projects can be substituted for work experience, and education can be moved to the top of your résumé if you lack professional experience.

-When it comes to developer resumes, there is no one-size-fits-all.
-Play to your strengths and design your resume like you would a web page.
+When it comes to developer résumés, there is no “one size fits all.”
+Play to your strengths and design your résumé like you would a web page.
 After all, you are a front-end developer.

 Want to give yourself a foot up in the web developer marketplace?
 Consider additional training at Fullstack Academy.